zliibbe/sick-trick-wish-list-ui/README.md

 ### Expectations / Rules

+**Please, read the entirety of each iteration's description before starting to code that iteration's features.
+There are some helpful notes included**

 Build an app for yr local sk8 rat to help them track their trick progression.

 You will have 3 hours to build this application.